megmayou/helloWorld/README.md

 # helloWorld
-My first project with on github with Wild Code School
+My first project on github with Wild Code School